trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 Stromsparer published (https://www.akkudoktor.net/forum/postid/87460/) to following idea to solve the 75W Standby problem of the SUN2000.
 He found that the the analog input (RT1), which is used by my pcb to control the ac output power of the SUN, can be overrided by the ext. limiter input.
 Means if you apply 5V/GND to the ext.
 Limiter inputs the output power of the SUN is forced to 0W.

-My pcb has a standby-pin which carries 5V if the AC Setpoint is set to 5V.
+My pcb has a standby-pin which carries 5V if the inverter Setpoint is set to 0W.
 You can connect this standby-pin and GND to the ext. limiter input of the SUN.
 Newer versions of my pcb even have an unpopulated conector.

 On the old version of the pcb you find the standby pin here: